visulate/visulate-for-oracle/README.md

 Visulate for Oracle is an Oracle data dictionary browsing service to help data engineers understand the structure and dependencies in Oracle databases that they plan to migrate to the Cloud.

 ## Functionality
-A configuration file stores connection details for one or more the databases.
+A registration file stores connection details for one or more the databases.
 Visulate queries the data dictionary for each connection and allows the user to browse the result.

 ![Alt text](/screenshots/object-selection.png?raw=true "Visulate for Oracle database object selection")

-A report is generated for each database object by querying the appropriate dictionary views (e.g. DBA_TABLES for table objects or DBA_SOURCE for packages)
+A report is generated for each database object by querying the appropriate dictionary views (e.g. DBA_TABLES and other views for table objects or DBA_SOURCE for packages)

 ![Alt text](/screenshots/object-details.png?raw=true "Visulate for Oracle object details")